PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 <img src = "Readme_Images/Dialog_Flow_Mood_User_Initiated.PNG" width = "600" title="Dialog on mood, initiated by the user.">

 The timeout is currently set to 5 minutes (in the "domain.yml"-file).
 This is the period of time after which the agent assumes that the current conversation is over.
 Sending a message from the user after this timeout period has passed then starts a new conversation.
+A new conversation can also explicitly be started by sending the message "/restart".

 ## Components